Skip to content

 Many manufacturing organizations are beginning the process of modernizing their factory operations to achieve greater efficiency and flexibility.
 This modernization process requires a substantial upgrade of the existing software infrastructure.
 A cornerstone of factory modernization is the ability to break down the data silos that prevent a business from obtaining an accurate picture of their overall operation.

-Several factors favour use of MQTT as the standard protocol for modernizing the messaging infrastructure of a factory.
+Several factors favor use of MQTT as the standard protocol for modernizing the messaging infrastructure of a factory.
 The MQTT protocol uses a publish/subscribe architecture that efficiently moves data between factory equipment, factory OT systems (MES and SCADA), and enterprise IT cloud services.
 MQTT also provides the bi-directional messaging that a scalable, reliable, and secure messaging system requires.
 Due to its performant scaling capabilities, 100% implementation of all MQTT 5 features, and professional support services the HiveMQ Enterprise MQTT broker is well suited as the MQTT platform used to operate the messaging system that is needed for modern digitized manufacturing.

 HiveMQ logo